Table of Contents

+Crevinishaughy Island.
 There are 2 different jetties at opposite ends of the island, both lovely sheltered areas for an overnight island stay.
 No facilities on the island, just lots of peace and quiet.

-Near Rossigh, this island is highly recommended for a secluded picnic and a lovely woodland walk.
+Inish Davar, south of Tully Bay, near Rossigh is highly recommended for a secluded picnic and a lovely woodland walk.
 If you visit in Spring, you'll see it carpeted with bluebells.